jooonior/tf2-loadouts-script/README.md

 - single resup key that always respawns you on the right loadout
 - allows different configs for each loadout
-- remembers which loadout you have active on each class, even after you restart TF2
+- remembers which loadout you have active on which class, even after you restart TF2

-Resup bind _(aka [b4nny bind](https://m.twitch.tv/masonarium/clip/DeterminedBumblingWerewolfJKanStyle/))_ let's you resupply while in spawn without needing to touch the cabinet.
+Resup bind _(aka [b4nny bind](https://m.twitch.tv/masonarium/clip/DeterminedBumblingWerewolfJKanStyle/))_ allows you to resupply while in spawn without needing to touch the cabinet.
 Unlike switching classes, it preserves all your buildings, charges (including uber), stickes, etc.
 See [this video](https://youtu.be/KaWJgQxlp20) as an example.